-In evaluating the total compensation of our Named Executive Officers, our Compensation Committee, using information provided by Aon, established a peer group of publicly traded companies.
-Developing a compensation peer group for the Company for compensation comparison purposes is challenging because there are few automotive artificial intelligence companies that are publicly-traded, standalone, U.S.-based and size-appropriate.
-Nonetheless, we endeavored to establish a peer group that provides appropriate reference points for compensation data for evaluating the competitiveness of our compensation program.
+In evaluating the total compensation of our NEOs, our Compensation Committee, using information provided by FW Cook, established a peer group of publicly traded companies.
+Developing a compensation peer group for Cerence for compensation comparison purposes is challenging because there are few automotive artificial intelligence companies that are publicly-traded, stand-alone, U.S.-based and size-appropriate.
+While the Compensation Committee recognized that there is no "perfect peer group" for a company like Cerence, they endeavored to identify 12 to 24 similarly-sized, high-growth, publicly-traded technology companies that would collectively provide appropriate reference points for compensation data for evaluating the competitiveness of our compensation program.